jampp/db-utils/docs/running_migration.rst

     migratron migrate --help

-For other Hive and PrestoDB, the ``database-uri`` argument is required because there is no way to use the environment variables.
+For other Hive and PrestoDB, the ``db-uri`` argument is required because there is no way to use the environment variables.
 For example, when using Hive, you should use something like:

 .. code-block:: console

     migratron migrate \
-        --database-uri 'jdbc:hive2://localhost:10000/test' \
+        --db-uri 'jdbc:hive2://localhost:10000/test' \
-        --database-type hive \
+        --db-type hive \
         --state-db-uri postgres://foo:bar@localhost/test1'